akshayayadav/genefamily-sets-comparison-tool/README.md

 ## Tool for comparing two sets of gene families

 This tool compares genefamily sets built from two different sets of HMM databases to give family correspondences between the two sets.
+This tool can be used to compare two family sets built at different levels in the species tree to detect large scale duplications or deletions.
+This can also be used to compared families obtained from different family building tools.

 #### System requirments
 * PYTHON 2.7